Vyral/charletta-wilson/_posts/2020-07-09-how-to-spot-defensiveness.md

 **2\.
 Righteous indignation.** Suppose your boss asks you about the meeting but you respond instead with, “Well, I feel like I’m being put on the spot here\!
 You were at the meeting, so why don’t *you* tell me what *you* think happened?”
 This type of defensiveness is a knee-jerk reaction that manifests whenever someone feels like they’ve been insulted.

 **3\.
-Victimhood.** Your boss presses you about the meeting but this time you respond with, “You see, I’m really new at this, and I feel that if someone had given me more training, I’d have been better prepared for the meeting.
+Victimhood.** Your boss presses you about the meeting but this time you respond with, “You see, I’m new at this, and I feel that if someone had given me more training, I’d have been better prepared for the meeting.
 It’s really not my fault\!”
 Victimhood is when a person uses self-shaming to make the other person feel as though they’ve done something wrong—a classic turning of the tables.&nbsp;

 If you find that you’re using any of these types of responses, it’s an indicator that you don’t feel secure.
 Here’s how we can take back responsibility though:&nbsp;